News from Nowhere: Education

 often make up parties, and come to play in the woods for weeks together in the summer time, living in tents, as you see.
 We rather encourage them to do it; they learn to do things for themselves, and get to know the wild creatures; and you see the less they stew inside houses the better for them.

 In this passage, Morris breaks away from the traditional educational institutions of 19th century England.
-Instead, learning through nature is the style best suited for his idealized agrarian society.
+Instead, learning through nature is the style best suited for his idealised agrarian society.

 Environment

 The state of England's environment is a motif throughout the book, with the conditions in and around the River Thames offering a powerful comparison with the industrial era Morris was writing in.
 In News from Nowhere, nature has been restored everywhere Guest travels, and pollution largely eliminated.
 In one of the best-known images from the book, what was previously Trafalgar Square has been re-planted as an apricot orchard, just as the surrounding streets of Piccadilly have become gardens:

 Amidst all these gardens and houses it was of course impossible to trace the sites of the old streets: but it seemed to me that the main roadways were the same as of old.
 We came presently into a large open space, sloping somewhat toward the south, the sunny site of which had been taken advantage of for planting an orchard, mainly, as I could see, of apricot-trees, in the midst of which was a pretty gay little structure of wood, painted and gilded, that looked like a refreshment-stall.